danchoi/vmail/README.markdown

 ## Switching mailboxes, moving messages, copying messages to another mailbox

 To switch mailboxes, type `,m`.
 You'll see an autocomplete window appear at the top.
-The standard vim autocomplete keystrokes apply:
+The standard Vim autocomplete keystrokes apply:

 * `C-p` and `C-n` move you up and down the match list
 * `C-e` closes the match list and lets you continue typing